 - 100GBase-ER4 refers to 100Gb Ethernet.
 It is a port type of an extended range (ER) optic for single mode fiber.
 It uses four wavelengths in the 1300nm each carrying 25Gb/s for a distance of 40km.
 The mux/demux of the four wavelengths is built inside the modules, and its interface is dual LC fiber.
 The ER4 optical modules also supports 100G OTN OTU4 rate.

 - ESCON (Enterprise Systems Connections) is a method of data connection proprietary to IBM.
 The method utilizes a half-duplex optical fiber with serial interface.
 It is used mainly for connecting peripheral devices (printers, tape drives, disk storages) to IBM's mainframe computers.
 PacketLight's solutions support ESCON based connectivity.

 - Forward error correction (FEC) refers to an error-controlling mechanism in data transmission.
 FEC allows the sender to add redundant data to the transmitted information, aiding the receiver to identify and correct any errors in the data.
 FEC boosts the network optical performance by a factor of at least 4 (6dB coding gain), and is a major feature of the OTN network.
 It is standardized by both ITU-T G.709 and ITU-T G.975 specifications.

 - Fibre Channel (FC) is a standardized gigabit transport technology utilized in storage devices and storage networking.
 FC transport rates include 1/2/4/8/10/16/32G.
 PacketLight supports all these rates over long distances.

 - FICON (fiber connection) is a proprietary IBM Fibre Channel protocol used primarily in mainframe computers.
-PacketLight products provide full support for FICON FC protocol.
+PacketLight products support FICON FC protocol.

 - Federal Information Processing Standards (FIPS) were developed by the US federal government for use in computer systems by non-military government agencies and government contractors.
-The standards establish requirements for purposes such as ensuring computer security and interoperability, for example encyption and data security.
-PacketLight encryption devices comply with FIPS 140 standard 140-2 security requirements for cryptography modules.
+One of the main topics of the FIPS standards is computer security.
+PacketLight encryption devices are certified with FIPS 140-2 Level 2 requirements for encryption and data security.